-Each year a large number of students leave Cardinal Newman to go to university to study for degrees in Teaching, Sports Science, Physiotherapy, Medicine and Dentistry.
+A large number of our students go to university to study degrees in Teaching, Sports Science, Physiotherapy, Medicine and Dentistry.
 We have strong links with a range of universities and are able to seek admissions help and advice to support you.
 A number of former students come back into College and speak to groups about their careers and experiences.
+Some students with exceptional performance backgrounds opt for scholarships at universities in the UK or USA.

-At least two Bs and three Cs at GCSE.
-It is not necessary to have studied PE at GCSE level.
+At least two 5s and three 4s at GCSE.
+It is not necessary to have studied GCSE PE.